agnwinds/python/docs/sphinx/source/examples/demo-models/tde/tde.rst

 :math:`T_{e} \sim 10^{3}` K. Python does not implement any dust or molecular physics, hence the treatment of this region of the wind is highly approximate.
-However, since the line formation we are interested in does not occur in this region, our negelect of this physics should not effect the emergency spectrum.
+However, since the line formation we are interested in does not occur in this region, our neglect of this physics should not effect the emergency spectrum.

 To measure the ionization state of the wind, we define the ionization parameter :math:`U_{\text{H}}`,